 According to estimates, six to twenty percent of senior personnel in organizations suffer from this disorder (Babiak et al., 2010; Boddy et al., 2022; Fritzon et al., 2017), compared to one percent in the general population (Neumann & Hare, 2008).
-Employees who are pathological dissemblers (Nee et al., 2019) succeed in concealing their negative attributes, exhibiting impulse control, and conveying an impression of being normal and successful.
-They use their talents manipulatively, devoid of compassion, guilt, or empathy.
-(Wall et al., 2015).
-Previous studies that did not consider these traits have overlooked this disorder among white-collar felons (Rolseh et al., 2017).
-Thus, with few exceptions (e.g., Ray & Jones, 2011; Sheehy et al., 2020), there is limited knowledge about the relationship between primary psychopaths and white-collar crime.
+Employees who are pathological dissemblers (Nee et al., 2019) succeed in concealing their negative attributes, exhibit impulse control, and convey the impression of being normal and successful.
+They use their talents manipulatively and are devoid of compassion, guilt, or empathy (Wall et al., 2015).
+Previous studies have overlooked this disorder among white-collar felons (Rolseh et al., 2017).
+Thus, with few exceptions (e.g., Ray & Jones, 2011; Sheehy et al., 2020), there is limited knowledge about the potential relationship between primary psychopathy and white-collar offenses.

-The more violent form of psychopathy (secondary psychopath) has been associated with white-collar offences (Alalehto & Azarian, 2018; Collins & Schmidt, 1993), whose manifestations include a dubious lifestyle, impulsiveness, outbreaks of violence, risk-taking and antisocial leanings (Hare & Neumann, 2010), with no acceptance of responsibility or long-term goals (Hare, 1994).
-Perri (2011) disputes the perception that white-collar offenders are not violent, pointing to instances where white-collar offenders become “red-collar criminals,” resorting to murder to avoid exposure (Alalehto & Azarian, 2018; Perri, 2011).
+In fact, the more violent form of psychopathy (secondary psychopathy), which can involve impulsiveness, outbreaks of violence, risk-taking, and antisocial leanings (Hare & Neumann, 2010), with no acceptance of responsibility or long-term goals (Hare, 1994), has been associated with white-collar offences (Alalehto & Azarian, 2018; Collins & Schmidt, 1993).
+Perri (2011) disputes the perception that white-collar offenders are never violent, pointing to instances where some become “red-collar criminals,” resorting to murder to avoid exposure (Alalehto & Azarian, 2018; Perri, 2011).

 Some studies of the personalities of white-collar offenders had mixed findings.
-Collins & Schmidt (1993) sampled 300 white-collar criminals and found evidence of psychopathic tendencies, manifested in an absence of responsibility-taking, unreliability, and violation of norms.
-However, Blickle et al. (2006), whose study in Germany included 76 company directors serving sentences for white-collar crimes, found high levels of hedonism, thrill-seeking, and lack of self-control, but higher conscientiousness than in 150 law-abiding directors in other companies.
-This surprising finding is in line with another German study (Bresser, 1978, in Blickle et al., 2006), which found that white-collar felons are extremely persevering and target-oriented.
-High conscientiousness is in keeping with the image of rational businessmen who wish to promote their own personal interests as well as those of their firm.
-These offenders need high conscientiousness in their senior managerial positions and, unlike managers who are non-offenders, have the high level of technological knowledge required to commit white-collar crimes.
+Collins and Schmidt (1993) sampled 300 white-collar criminals and found evidence of psychopathic tendencies, manifested in an absence of responsibility-taking, unreliability, and violation of norms.
+However, a study by Blickle et al. (2006) of 76 German company directors serving sentences for white-collar crimes found high levels of hedonism, thrill-seeking, and lack of self-control, but higher conscientiousness than in 150 non-offending directors in other companies.
+This finding is consistent with a much earlier German study (Bresser, 1978), which found that white-collar offenders were extremely persevering and target-oriented.
+High conscientiousness is in keeping with the image of rational actors who wish to promote their own personal interests as well as those of their organization and was necessary for these offenders to achieve a senior managerial position.
+Unlike managers who are non-offenders, these offenders have the high level of technological knowledge required to commit white-collar crimes.

 Bailey (2017) proposes a combination of personality and circumstances to explain white-collar crime, based on a model that incorporates psychopathy as a personality attribute in the fraud triangle (Cressey, 1953; Trompeter et al., 2013) and its expanded version (Dorminey et al., 2012).
-The clearest consequence of psychopathic makeup is its effect on rationalization.
-The seizing of opportunities can be curbed when control systems associated with fear of being caught are activated (Dorminey et al., 2012); psychopaths, however, are typified by fearlessness, lack of emotion, and confidence in their ability to evade punishment (Babiak & O’Toole, 2012).
-The motivation for deceit can also be more pronounced among psychopaths for two reasons: 1) selfishness and a sense of entitlement (Kranacher et al., 2011); and 2) greater impulsiveness and thrill-seeking (Babiak & O’Toole, 2012; Paulhus & Williams, 2002), which in itself can motivate fraudulent acts.
-Thus, individuals high on the psychopathic scale are not “accidental” felons driven by circumstances; in their case, “criminal mindset and arrogance replace pressure and rationalization” (Dorminey et al., 2012: 367).
+The clearest consequence of psychopathy is its effect on rationalization.
+The seizing of opportunities can be curbed when control systems associated with fear of being caught are activated (Dorminey et al., 2012).
+Psychopaths, however, are typified by fearlessness, lack of emotion, and confidence in their ability to evade punishment (Babiak & O’Toole, 2012).
+The motivation for deceit can also be more pronounced among psychopaths for two reasons: selfishness and a sense of entitlement (Kranacher et al., 2011); and greater impulsiveness and thrill-seeking (Babiak & O’Toole, 2012; Paulhus & Williams, 2002), which in itself could motivate fraudulent acts.
+Thus, individuals high on the psychopathic scale are not “accidental” offenders driven by circumstances; in their case, “criminal mindset and arrogance replace pressure and rationalization” (Dorminey et al., 2012: 367).
 Existing theories offer no comprehensive explanation for white-collar crime, but this is particularly true for psychopathic white-collar offenders.

+[moved text]